-Our third-party manufacturer, Lonza, is currently manufacturing lirentelimab at a scale that is sufficient for us to complete our planned clinical trials and, if we receive marketing approval, to launch lirentelimab for the indications we are currently targeting.
-However, we may consider increasing the batch scale to gain cost efficiencies.
-If Lonza is unable to scale-up the manufacture of lirentelimab at such time, we may not gain such cost efficiencies and may not realize the benefits that would typically be expected from further scale-up of manufacturing of lirentelimab.
+Our third-party manufacturers are currently manufacturing lirentelimab at a scale that is sufficient for us to complete our planned clinical trials.
+However, we are in the process of increasing the batch scale to gain cost efficiencies.
+If our manufacturers are unable to scale-up the manufacturing of lirentelimab, we may not gain such cost efficiencies and may not realize the benefits that would typically be expected from further scale-up of manufacturing of lirentelimab.